miker704/Strife/patches2.md

     - Changed message wrapper to messages-container-wrapper for dm chat rooms.
     - Changed message wrapper to messages-container-wrapper for server chat rooms.
     - Changed message wrapper1 to message-wrapper for messages in server chat rooms.
+    - Changed message wrapper1 to message-wrapper for dm messages in dm chat rooms.